Gravitational acceleration

-In physics, gravitational acceleration is the acceleration of an object in free fall within a vacuum (and thus without experiencing drag).
+In physics, gravitational acceleration is the acceleration of an object in free fall within a vacuum, and thus without experiencing drag caused by the surrounding fluid.
 This is the steady gain in speed caused exclusively by gravitational attraction.
-All bodies accelerate in vacuum at the same rate, regardless of the masses or compositions of the bodies; the measurement and analysis of these rates is known as gravimetry.
+Within the same gravitational field, all bodies accelerate in vacuum at the same rate, regardless of the masses or compositions of the bodies; the measurement and analysis of these rates is known as gravimetry.

 At a fixed point on the surface, the magnitude of Earth's gravity results from combined effect of gravitation and the centrifugal force from Earth's rotation.
 At different points on Earth's surface, the free fall acceleration ranges from 9.764 to 9.834 m/s2, depending on altitude, latitude, and longitude.
 A conventional standard value is defined exactly as 9.80665 m/s² (about 32.1740 ft/s²).
 Locations of significant variation from this value are known as gravity anomalies.
 This does not take into account other effects, such as buoyancy or drag.